New Client and Orientation FAQ's

 Do you have another question?
 Call or text us!
 (952) 895-1700

 - How much does orientation cost?

-Orientation costs $30 per dog.
+Orientation costs $31 per dog.
+There is a 7% discount for multi-dog families.
 There is no charge if we find that we are not a good fit for your dog. back to top

 - Do I need to make an appointment to visit Woof Dah!?

 No. You can stop by to see our facility and speak with a staff member anytime during our normal business hours.
 For insurance reasons, no visitors will be allowed inside with the dogs.
 Tip: The best times to stop by to get the most one on one time with a staff member during your tour is between 10:30am and 3:30pm or between 7pm and 8pm. back to top